taylorsilva/posts/automatically-set-pipelines/README.md

 Once Concourse picks up the commit (may take up to a minute by default) you should see three pipelines on the dashboard.
 Now you never need to use `fly` to set pipelines!

 ![parent and child pipelines](three-pipelines.png)

+## Detour: A Future Alternative of Setting Pipelines

+In the future there will be a different solution to setting parent pipelines: no more parent pipelines!
+How will Concourse eliminate the current need to start with a parent pipeline in order to set child pipelines?
+The answer is [RFC 32: Projects](https://github.com/concourse/rfcs/pull/32/).

+If [RFC 32](https://github.com/concourse/rfcs/pull/32/) is implemented as currently described then you won't have to ever use `fly set-pipeline` to create pipelines, you'll simply create a **Project**, which involves pointing Concourse to a repo where you code lives.
+In the proposed `project.yml` you can then define all of your child pipelines with `set_pipeline` steps.
+No need to create a parent pipeline; the `project.yml` replaces the parent pipeline and no longer requires you to have a separate job that does `set_pipeline: self`.

+The [RFC is still open](https://github.com/concourse/rfcs/pull/32) and looking for feedback.
+Check out the PR and leave your thoughts for the community to discuss!

+Now let's get back on track and talk about the last step in a pipeline's lifecycle: archiving.

 ## Automatically Archiving Pipelines